Bfgeshka/awesome-c/README.md

 * [Krakonos/cutils](https://github.com/Krakonos/cutils) - C utilities and data structures
 * [LPD-EPFL/ASCYLIB](https://github.com/LPD-EPFL/ASCYLIB) - ASCYLIB is a concurrent-search data-structure library with over 30 implementantions of linked lists, hash tables, skip lists, and binary search trees.
 * [MichaelJWelsh/cdsa](https://github.com/MichaelJWelsh/cdsa) - A library of generic intrusive data structures and algorithms in ANSI C
+* [Tarsnap/kivaloo](https://github.com/Tarsnap/kivaloo) - Kivaloo is a collection of utilities which together form a data store associating keys of up to 255 bytes with values of up to 255 bytes.

 ## Events ##
 * [libuv][397] - Cross-platform asynchronous I/O. [``MIT``][MIT]